 Here’s what we think are the best men’s running watches.

-Though Apple Watches aren’t always thought of as specialized running watches, the Series 7 model contains some premium fitness features that are great for any runner.
-If you’re looking for a running watch that also features a full range of smartwatch services, consider investing in the Apple Watch Series 7.
+Though Apple Watches aren’t always thought of as specialized running watches, the Series 7 and 8 models contains some premium fitness features that are great for any runner.
+If you’re looking for a running watch that also features a full range of smartwatch services, consider investing in the Apple Watch Series 7 or Apple Watch 8.

-The Series 7 watch has features that measure your bloody oxygen level through a sensor and app.
+Both Series 7 and 8 watches have features that measure your bloody oxygen level through a sensor and app.
 Users can also take an ECG anywhere and can check their heart rate whenever needed.
 These health insights are vital when keeping on track of your fitness.

 You can also access a range of workouts via the Apple Watch.
 Whether you want fitness inspiration or a way to track your running statistics, this watch is ready to help you meet your goals.
 The watch also contains an activity rings feature to promote everyday movement and create motivation for running.